Hittites: Old Kingdom

-Mursili continued the conquests of Hattusili I. In 1595 BC (middle chronology) or 1587 BC (low middle chronology), Mursili I conducted a great raid down the Euphrates River, bypassing Assyria and sacking Mari and Babylon, ejecting the Amorite rulers of the Old Babylonian Empire in the process.
+Mursili continued the conquests of Hattusili I. In 1595 BC (middle chronology) or 1587 BC (low middle chronology), Mursili I conducted a great raid down the Euphrates River, bypassing Assyria and sacking Aleppo and Babylon, ejecting the Amorite rulers of the Old Babylonian Empire in the process.
 Rather than incorporate Babylonia into Hittite domains, Mursili seems to have instead turned control of Babylonia over to his Kassite allies, who were to rule it for the next four centuries.
 Due to fear of revolts at home, he did not remain in Babylon for long.
 This lengthy campaign strained the resources of Hatti, and left the capital in a state of near-anarchy.
 Mursili was assassinated by his brother-in-law Hantili I during his journey back to Hattusa or shortly after his return home, and the Hittite Kingdom was plunged into chaos.
 Hantili took the throne.
 He was able to escape multiple murder attempts on himself, however, his family did not.
 His wife, Harapsili and her son were murdered.
 In addition, other members of the royal family were killed by Zidanta I, who was then murdered by his own son, Ammuna.

 All of the internal unrest among the Hittite royal family led to a decline of power.
 The Hurrians, a people living in the mountainous region along the upper Tigris and Euphrates rivers in modern south east Turkey, took advantage of the situation to seize Aleppo and the surrounding areas for themselves, as well as the coastal region of Adaniya, renaming it Kizzuwatna (later Cilicia).
 Throughout the remainder of the 16th century BC, the Hittite kings were held to their homelands by dynastic quarrels and warfare with the Hurrians.
 The Hurrians became the center of power in Anatolia.
 The campaigns into Amurru and southern Mesopotamia may be responsible for the reintroduction of cuneiform writing into Anatolia, since the Hittite script is quite different from that of the preceding Assyrian colonial period.